All DnD classes explained

 Wizards of the Coast art of a Rogue 5e, with DnD classes text overlaid on top.
 Text reads: Rogue.
 Role - Damage, Utility.
 Main ability - Dexterity.
 Best races - Elf, Halfling, Kobold.
 Best backgrounds - Charlatan, Criminal, Entertainer

-Overview: As the name implies, the Rogue 5e is someone who doesn't necessarily worry about rules when pursuing their goals.
-They're happy to pick locks, skulk in the shadows, surprise enemies with a stab from behind, and smile to your face while they pick your pockets.
+Overview: As the name implies, the Rogue is someone who doesn't necessarily worry about rules when pursuing their goals.
+They're happy to pick locks, skulk in the shadows, hide messages in secret languages, and surprise enemies with a stab from behind.
 A Rogue can play the role of scout, thief, or deadly assassin, depending on your preference.

 Strengths: The Rogue's utility in and out of combat makes them a highly appealing class to play.
 Rogues are also capable ranged and melee attackers.
 Abilities like Sneak Attack make them formidable single-target strikers, particularly at low levels.
 Plus, their Cunning Action gives them more agility than anyone else on the field (except maybe the Monk).